FM-Ahmed/Collection/README.md

 Checks if some arbitrary input $n$ is a prime number or not.
 Version 2.

 ### primes.py
-Uses the function check_prime.py to list all the primes between $1$ and $n$.
+Uses the function check_prime.py or check_prime2.py to list all the primes between $1$ and $n$.
 The length of the list is the amount of prime numbers between $1$ and $n$.
-Check_prime.py can be substituted with check_prime2.py without issues if wanted.

 ### fibonacci_sequence.py
 Calculates the fibonacci sequence from $F_0$ to $F_n$.